‘DWTS’ Spoilers: Fans Encouraged To ‘Use Your Vote’ During A Two-Performance Double Elimination

 Dancing with the Stars will encourage viewers to “use your vote” during a double elimination where the remaining celebrity competitors will have to execute two dances for the first time this season.
 This will whittle down the remaining nine participants to seven and set the stage for the final weeks of competition until the winner of Season 29 is declared.

-Dancing with the Stars‘ cold open will be a sketch aimed at encouraging people to vote as the episode airs on the eve of the 2020 presidential election.
+Dancing with the Stars‘ cold open will be a sketch aimed at encouraging people to vote as the episode airs on the eve of the 2020 presidential election stated an ABC press release.
 These types of sketches have been used throughout the season as a way to distinguish DWTS from its prior format and as a way to set the scene for what’s to come.
 In years past, the show used its troupe dancers in large, choreographed numbers to usher in the celebrity contestants.
 Due to restrictions from COVID-19, this segment has been eliminated.

 Show host Tyra Banks will walk out to “Treasure” by Bruno Mars and will strut her stuff in a new fashion ensemble.